 Starting a Custom Research Project to Gain Market Share

-The data collected through custom market research with The Farnsworth Group results in tangible recommendations regarding optimal channels for distribution, most effective product mixes, and areas with new revenue potential.
+The data collected through custom market research with our expert market researchers at The Farnsworth Group results in tangible recommendations regarding optimal channels for distribution, most effective product mixes, and areas with new revenue potential.

 You also can use product pricing research and brand health and awareness research to augment these insights and identify other ways to improve your company’s position within the DIY home improvement market.